Things to do in Flores

 Pulau Komodo

-Probably the most popular destination in Flores is no other than Komodo Island where you get to see the majestic Komodo Dragons in their natural habitat.
+The most popular destination in Flores is no other than Komodo Island, where you get to see the majestic Komodo Dragons in their natural habitat.

-In total, two islands are open to visitors, Komodo Island and Rinca Island where you can trek with the park rangers to see the dragons.
-It is no doubt that when you want to visit Komodo, you have to make your port of entry in Labuan Bajo.
+All three islands are open to visitors, Komodo Island and Rinca Island, where you can trek with the park rangers to see the dragons.
+Undoubtedly, when you want to visit Komodo, you must make your port of entry in Labuan Bajo.

-I also wrote this article on how to get to Komodo Island for those who plane to visit here and let me just say, this place should be on everyone's bucket list, especially for Indonesia or Asia.
+I also wrote this article on how to get to Komodo Island for those who plan to visit here; this place should be on everyone's bucket list, especially for Indonesia or Asia.

 2. Visit Pink Beach at Komodo Island